 SAITAMA (TR) – Following a confession by gang boss currently on death row for a murder in 2003, Tokyo Metropolitan Police on Wednesday began searching in a mountainous area of the town of Tokigawa for a corpse that is believed to be that of a man killed in a separate case, reports the Mainichi Shimbun (July 6).

-About 60 investigators are scouring a wooded area the remains of Mamoru Saito, a 49-year-old real estate executive who went missing in 1998.
+About 60 investigators are scouring a wooded area for the remains of Mamoru Saito, a 49-year-old real estate executive who went missing in 1998.

 This is the second such incident involving Yano that has emerged this year.
 In April, police using information provided by the mobster found the body of Shizuo Tsugawa, a 60-year-old real estate executive, in a mountainous area of Isehara City, Kanagawa Prefecture.